 Next generation restaurant accounting software is cloud based and if it’s specific to the restaurant industry, incorporates the features you need to streamline your restaurant’s accounting processes and eliminate time-consuming, error-prone tasks.
 These features can include accounts payable automation, bank reconciliation, automated receivables management, automated workflow, and real-time financial reporting.

 In order to take full advantage of the features of a cloud-based accounting system, it should connect with your POS system, payroll processor, vendors and bank.
 In addition, advanced accounting software integrates AP automation as part of the platform and can significantly reduce manual accounting tasks.

 As your restaurant business grows, the end-of-month bank reconciliation nightmare grows exponentially.
 Advanced restaurant management systems can connect directly with your bank, allowing you to connect your financial institutions directly to the bank activity feature in your accounting software and automatically download your bank activity transactions.
 Consequently, with direct integration, you can reconcile your activity every day in just minutes, rather than waiting until the end of the month.

 Streamlining communication, promoting employee engagement and reducing labor costs are key to a successful scheduling system.
-Scheduling software must allow managers to easily create staff schedules, approve or deny employee time off and shift swap requests, and communicate messages about shift openings or other important updates from their mobile device or desktop.
+Restaurant scheduling software must allow managers to easily create staff schedules, approve or deny employee time off and shift swap requests, and communicate messages about shift openings or other important updates from their mobile device or desktop.
 A mobile app for employees is also a must have as your restaurant business grows.

-Beyond keeping track of what food items are coming in and what’s going out, modern inventory management software can do so much more.
+Beyond keeping track of what food items are coming in and what’s going out, modern restaurant inventory management software can do so much more.
 Some next-generation software even provides suggestive ordering to reduce over ordering and food waste.
 One that integrates with your POS system and restaurant management software sets your restaurant business on a clear path to success and growth.

 Technology for New Revenue Streams